heyimjustalex/TagMedX/README.md

 ## Backend

+### General

+Project has hot-reload with Docker and it gets started with compose.

+### Naming conventions

+1. Use typing and linter
+2. Try to stick to PEP8.

+- methods: snake_case
+- classes: PascalCase

 ### Project structure

 Backend project is divided into 3 main folders: features, models, repositories.
 Features have user-domain specific folders like groups, users or tasks.
 Each of these subfolders has it's own controllers, schemas and services.
 Some facts:
 - If you want to make new feature make new folder in feature folder
 - Models are mapped to MySQL database entities defined in /DB/setup.sql.
 Any change made to model any of these means the other needs to be changed.
-- Backend is dockerized and avaliable at localhost:8000 (You can test endpoints users/1 or /users
+- Backend is dockerized and avaliable at localhost:8000 (You can test endpoints users/1 or /users)

 ```
 ├── assets_readme             <- Images, diagrams for Readme.md
 ├── backend                   <- FastAPI backend
 │   ├── features              <- Domain specific features
+        ├── exceptions        <- Our defined exceptions
+            ├── definitions   <- Exceptions definitions (used by services)
+            ├── handlers      <- Excaptions hanlders used by app.py
 |   |   ├── examination       <- Sample examination related features
 |   |   ├── groups            <- Group related features
 |   |   ├── tasks             <- Tasks related features